 Automotive Brake Line

-Brake tubing is rigid so brake hoses are used between the brake units and the fastened brake line.
+Brake tubing is rigid, so brake hoses are used between the brake units and the fastened brake line.
 Never re-use the same brass washer when replacing a worn brake hose.
 Always replace these washers with the new ones provided.
 Armored steel tubing is used in places where road debris or heat can damage brake lines.
-This armor consists of steel coil wrapped around the tubing.
+This armor consists of a steel coil wrapped around the tubing.

 Each end of the line is flared to either a double (not single) or an ISO flare.
 It's easiest to use a prefabricated line from the manufacturer that comes with the prefabricated bends and proper flaring and flare nuts for that model vehicle.
 If it's not available or if a line's fitting and flare needs to be repaired, tools are available to do so.
 There's a special tool required for each of the two different flares.
 The double flare flares out and then back in on itself.
 Notice the ISO International Standards Organization looks more like a bubble.
 A brake line nut or flare nut is used to fasten these lines to their fittings.